HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 - **Definition\:** [Max ONNX Documentation](https://github.com/onnx/onnx/blob/main/docs/Operators.md#Max)

 Max Operator calculates element-wise max of each of the input tensors (with Numpy-style broadcasting support).
-It also supports multi-directional broadcasting but currently we have support for only the input and output tensors of same length.
+It also supports multi-directional broadcasting as well.

 - **PR Status**\:
 -